regancipher/regancipher.github.io/_posts/2025-10-09-soundpeats-h3-review.md

 But for those seeking a set of all-rounders, this technical strength comes wrapped in compromises.
 I can accept a bit of EQ intervention since sound is largely subjective, and a good driver selection and combo will encourage EQ tweaking rather than see it as detrimental.
 I can also accept a slightly bulky design given the need for a battery, SOC, mics, etc. Not every user will, though.
 SoundPEATS probably could have benefited from a more Harman-esque default sound profile, whilst still facilitating those features that a lot of buyers will prioritise.
 The short battery-life, in particular, will put people off, given so many people these days can't seem to tolerate ten minutes of real life!
 As a result of these shortfalls, the H3 becomes more of a niche set that will be attractive to some, but aren't a guaranteed shoe-in purchase.

 ---

+**Disclosure:** I received these buds from SoundPEATS for free, but do not receive payment for any review, and the brands sending me earbuds have no creative input into the content (otherwise I won't work with them).
+My full disclaimer is in the [About](/about/) section.